 Professor Irwin McLean FRS FRSE FMedSci

-Irwin McLean was Professor of Human Genetics at The University of Dundee until his retirement in March 2019.
+Irwin McLean was Professor of Genetic Medicine at The University of Dundee until his retirement in March 2019.
 His research group had identified the causative genes for more than 30 human diseases, including a number of diseases of keratins and associated epithelial structural proteins.
 In particular, he had a long-standing interest in the genetics of skin fragility disorders such as epidermolysis bullosa simplex (EBS) and development of therapy for this and closely related keratin disorders, such as pachyonychia congenita (PC) and Meesmann epithelial corneal dystrophy (MECD).
 In recent years, the McLean group identified the filaggrin gene as the cause of the common dry skin condition ichthyosis vulgaris and also showed that these same mutations, carried by more than 10% of people across various populations, are the major genetic predisposing factor for atopic dermatitis and associated allergic conditions, including atopic asthma.
 This work demonstrated the importance of skin barrier function in preventing atopic eczema and paved the way for development of new therapeutic angles for this and related allergic diseases.

 During 2011, Irwin established one of the first Discovery Partnerships with Academia (DPAc) with GlaxoSmithKline to develop small molecule drugs aimed at treating genetic disease.
 In 2014, he and colleagues established a £2m partnership with the Pfizer Rare Disease Consortium to further develop these compounds.
 In 2012, funded by a £5.9m Strategic Award from the Wellcome Trust, Irwin established the Centre for Dermatology and Genetic Medicine (DGEM) – a cross-College multidisciplinary research initiative aimed at translating basic science discoveries in the inherited skin diseases into new medicines.
 In 2015, Irwin’s laboratory relocated to the Division of Biological Chemistry and Drug Discovery within Life Sciences, due to his close interactions with the Drug Discovery Unit in developing therapy for skin disease.